paul-hammant/tbd/content/deciding-factors/index.md

 # Conways Law

-The org making applications and services that reflect the organization's own structure {{< ext url="https://en.wikipedia.org/wiki/Conway's_law" >}}.
+The org making applications and services that reflect the organization's own structure{{< ext url="https://en.wikipedia.org/wiki/Conway's_law" >}}.
 If your organization feels like this, and a Monorepo does not feel right, then MicroServices could the direction for you.

 # Database migrations

 In order get into the Trunk Based Development way, you'll need to find a way to handle table-shape changes, and even population of existing rows where new/changed columns happen.
-Pramod Sadlage and Scott Amber's book "Refactoring Databases: Evolutionary Database Design" {{< ext url="https://www.amazon.com/Refactoring-Databases-Evolutionary-paperback-Addison-Wesley/dp/0321774515" >}}
+Pramod Sadlage and Scott Amber's book "Refactoring Databases: Evolutionary Database Design"{{< ext url="https://www.amazon.com/Refactoring-Databases-Evolutionary-paperback-Addison-Wesley/dp/0321774515" >}}
 goes into that much more, as does the [Continuous Delivery](/continuous-delivery/) book.

 # Shared code